Basic Algorithm Templates

 }

-vector<int> mul(vector<int> a, int b) // High precision multiplication by low precision template
+vector<int> mul(vector<int> a, int b) // High-precision multiplication by low-precision template

 {